 Replace Your Old Water-Hogging Toilet, The largest Water User In Your Home If your home was built before 1992 and it still has its original toilet— then you probably have a water hog!
-Today’s ultra-low-flush toilets are modern, efficient and come in many stylish colors.
+Today’s high efficiency toilets are modern, efficient and come in many stylish colors.

 Replace your Clothes Washer, the second largest water user in your home The latest Energy Star rated washers and can use half the water and energy of older machines.
 This saves you money on both energy and water bills.